Academy Sports + Outdoors: IPO, 2020s and further growth

 On October 2020, Academy launched an initial public offering and became a public company listed on the Nasdaq with the ticker symbol ASO.
 After going public, a continued national expansion plan was laid out calling for 8-10 stores per year starting in 2022.
 Shares originally stood below $13, but eventually rose to $40 by June 2021.
 After its first public year, Academy debuted on the Fortune 500 list of 2021.

 In 2022, Academy Sports + Outdoors opened its first locations in Virginia and West Virginia.
-The company has plans to open up to 100 locations in the next five years.
+It opened its first Ohio location in Zanesville in 2024.
+In 2025, Academy opened its first locations in Maryland and Pennsylvania.
+The company has plans to open up to 160-180 locations in the next five years, including a location at The Strip in Canton, Ohio.

 Sponsorships

 Academy owns the naming rights to the Bassmaster Classic (officially referred to the Academy Sports + Outdoors Bassmaster Classic).

-It is also the official sporting retailer of the NCAA Southeastern Conference and the Big 12 Conference.
-The Houston Astros, Kansas City Royals, and Houston Texans also hold strong partnerships with the store.
+It is also the official sporting retailer of the NCAA Southeastern Conference, Southwestern Athletic Conference, Central Intercollegiate Athletic Association, and the Southern Intercollegiate Athletic Conference.
+The Houston Astros and the Indianapolis Colts also hold strong partnerships with the store.